malosaa/Growatt_Shine-S_HASS_Mod/README.md

 # UPDATE 01-05-2023

-* Added a slider in the GUI to select the update limit.
+* Added a slider in the GUI to select the update interval.
-* Added a reboot button in the GUI so when u press that it reboots the device after setting up the update limit.
+* Added a reboot button in the GUI so when u press that it reboots the device after setting up the update interval.